mambulik/Calendar_app/README.md

 # Calendar_app
-A repo used for a calendar app
+A repo used for a calendar app.

+Following the tutorial below + learning electron.

 https://www.electronjs.org/docs/latest/tutorial/tutorial-packaging
 +